We have a "non-traditional" family. Will we be welcome there?

 Please do not bring noisy, battery-operated toys.
 These will only disturb other campers and could cause problems with other children wishing to play with them.

-There is no Wireless access at West Shore Lodge so any electronics which rely upon wifi may not be functional.
+There is no Wireless access at Sycamore Lodge so any electronics which rely upon wifi may not be functional.
 Since we will be actively encouraging children and youth to tune in to the natural environment, we suggest leaving portable computer gaming systems and tablets at home.
-Wifi access is available in the Retreat Center and the Dining Room of Amigo Centre if required.

 This camp sounds great, but I'm not sure that I can afford it.
 Are there any discounts?

 There are several ways adults and families can reduce their cost of attending Chalice Sparx camp.
-If you volunteer your time to help us run the camp, dedicating approximately 2 hours per day in some capacity, then you will receive $100 off the cost of registration whether you will be sleeping in a tent or in one of the buildings.
-A limited amount of scholarship money is available to families and will be given out on the basis of need, but these funds go quickly so register early.
+If you volunteer your time to help us run the camp, dedicating approximately 2 hours per day in some capacity, then you will receive $100 off the cost of food.
+A limited amount of scholarship money is available to families and will be given out on the basis of need, but these funds go quickly, so register early.